Armenians in Syria: Rojava

 Since the establishment of the Autonomous Administration of Northeast Syria, the AANES has made efforts to restore and even help cultivate the Armenian community that resides in Rojava, mainly in Qamishli, Al-Hasakah, Deir ez Zor and Ras al-Ayn.
 This is demonstrated by the creation of the Armenian Social Council in April 2020.
 Under the Social Council, teaching the Armenian language has resumed after over a decade of it being denied by the Syrian government.

+Islamized Armenians

+The revolution and Armenian Social Council created a space for Islamized Armenians marginalized by the Syrian state and Armenian Apostolic Church.
+One of the roles the Social Council took on being to locate and reach out to Islamized Armenian families across the DAANES territory, estimating that over 20,000 Islamized Armenians live within the region.
+Issues with the church continued after a revolution, with one Islamized Armenian quoted as saying “It’s not just that the church doesn’t accept us,” going on to explain, “It’s that they tell us: you are not Armenian.”

 Martyr Nubar Ozanyan Brigade

-On April 24, 2019, the "Martyr Nubar Ozanyan Brigade" was formed as an Armenian brigade of the Syrian Democratic Forces on the anniversary of the Armenian genocide in the Marziya Church in Tell Goran.
+On April 24, 2019, the "Martyr Nubar Ozanyan Brigade" was formed as an Armenian brigade of the Syrian Democratic Forces on the anniversary of the Armenian genocide in the Marziya Church in Tell Goran, taking its name from Turkish-Armenian leftist revolutionary, Nubar Ozanyan, who was killed in the conflict and thought in the first Artsakh War among others.
+Much like the Armenian Social Council, the brigade is built with the ideas of gender-equality and ethnic inclusivity.